yuffyz/predicting-hospital-readmission/README.md

-# Predicting Hospital Readmission Rates Using Machine Learning Algorithms
+# Predicting Hospital Readmission Rates

 This project aims to predict whether a diabetes patient will be readmitted within 30 days of discharge.
 Different machine learning models and ensemble methods are applied to train this data.